whelanh/aurora-kdegit-dx/README.md

 - **Aurora KDE Git DX**: Standard variant based on `aurora-dx:latest` with KDE unstable builds, published as `aurora-kdegit-dx:latest`
 - **Aurora KDE Git DX NVIDIA**: NVIDIA-optimized variant based on `aurora-dx-nvidia:latest`, published as `aurora-kdegit-dx-nvidia:latest`

 Both images include KDE Plasma unstable builds, complete KDE development stack, and tools like kde-builder for KDE development.
+Idiosyncratically (for my use case), R and Rstudio are added as well.

 # Community